-The Incident Command System is proven management system based on successful business and military practices and is the result of decades of lessons learned in the organization and management of emergency incidents.
-ICS has been tested in more than 30 years of emergency and nonemergency applications, by all levels of government and in the private sector.
-It represents organizational best practices and, as a component of NIMS, has become the standard for emergency management across the country.
+A proven emergency management system based on successful business and military practices, ICS is the result of decades of lessons learned in the organization and management of emergency incidents.
+ICS has been tested over many decades in emergency and nonemergency applications, and by all levels of government and in the private sector.
+It represents organizational best practices and, as a component of the National Incident Management System (NIMS), has become the standard for emergency management across the country.

 An Incident Command System designed for nursing homes emerged from work funded by The John A. Hartford Foundation (2006-2008) in a grant to the Florida Health Care Association (FHCA).
 The initial draft of the Nursing Home Incident Command System (NHICS) was developed by FHCA, the Florida Department of Health Bureau of Preparedness and Response, and FHCA member nursing home providers.
 This was the first version of an ICS for nursing homes and while it was true to the core components of ICS, it reflected the unique care characteristics, regulatory requirements, and organizational structures of nursing home healthcare providers.
 The resulting Nursing Home Incident Command System was incorporated in FHCA’s Emergency Management Guide for Nursing Homes.
 The tool helped nursing homes assign staff to key emergency management roles and designate the needed equipment and supplies to carry out assigned duties.

 Building on the work of the Florida Health Care Association, the California Association of Health Facilities (CAHF) further developed and expanded the Nursing Home Incident Command System, providing a manual and train-the-trainer program as a method of organizing and coordinating emergency efforts in the long term care community.
 Originally available in 2010, NHICS was revised again in 2011 by the American Health Care Association Disaster Preparedness Committee to increase its national applicability and relevancy to long-term care health facilities.